 Feeling awkward in your own home?
 If you cringe every time you look at a space in your house, here are some tips for embracing awkwardness and making those spaces organized and efficient.
 Without major structural change, these spaces can be functional and contribute to the overall look of your home.
-All it takes is some creative thinking.
+All it takes is some creative thinking and a good designer.

 Awkward and unused corners can be transformed into beautiful and functional areas in your home.
 These spaces can become a small office, reading nook, eating area or even a beautiful art studio.